rdoelman/DONEs.jl/README.md

 The purpose of the underlying algorithm is to find the minimum of this unknown function in as few measurements as possible.

 For details of the underlying algorithm, see:
 - L. Bliek, H.R.G.W.
-Verstraete, M. Verhaegen and S. Wahls - [Online otimization with costly and noisy measurements using random Fourier expansions](https://arxiv.org/abs/1603.09620).
+Verstraete, M. Verhaegen and S. Wahls - [Online optimization with costly and noisy measurements using random Fourier expansions](https://arxiv.org/abs/1603.09620).
 - L. Bliek - [Automatic Tuning of Photonic Beamformers](https://repository.tudelft.nl/islandora/object/uuid:8bf73354-7c68-4512-8c2b-a5f060e783f4/datastream/OBJ/download).

 The original creators of the algorithm have written implementations in: